Table of Contents

 3. Start the job hunt!

-Now that you have completed your studies and have a license, you can apply for jobs.
+- Now that you have completed your studies and have a license, you can apply for jobs.
 One way would be to start working in firms or organizations where you’ve completed supervised hours for an internship.

 4. Maintain your license

-This field is constantly changing.
-Hence, it’s important to remain up to date with all the developments in forensic psychology.
-You also need to renew your license every few years, depending on the state requirements.
+- You must also renew your license every few years, depending on the state requirements.
 For this, you need to keep reading all the updates you can get your hands on.

 Top 12 job opportunities for forensic psychologists

-Since it takes at least ten years of education for an individual to become a licensed forensic psychologist, it’s important to know what job opportunities are available.
+Crime rates are skyrocketing, and now, more than ever before, people are looking for psychologists with professional expertise.
+Since it takes at least ten years of education to become a licensed forensic psychologist, it’s essential to know what job opportunities are available.

 - Correctional counselor